 In spine, quantitative computed tomography gauges mineral density is gauged from analyzing the vertebral bones.

-For 2 D CT, 8–10 mm slice through the middle of each vertebra [generally L1–L3] are obtained.
+For 2 D CT, 8–10 mm slice through the middle of each vertebra [generally L1–L3] is obtained.

 Fractured vertebrae should not be analyzed as inclusion of the endplate will cause overestimation of bone mineral.